(+51) 966405778 | (+51) 980811833 USA Rep: +1 8017126860

 Day 1: Cusco – Soqma – Rayan

-Lowest Elevation: 3,205 m/ 10,512 ft
+Lowest Elevation: 3,205 m / 10,512 ft

-Highest Elevation: 3,700 m/ 12,136 ft
+Highest Elevation: 3,700 m / 12,136 ft

-Distance to walk: 8 km/5 miles
+Distance to Walk: 8 km / 5 miles

-Approximate walking time: 4 to 5 hours
+Approximate Walking Time: 4 to 5 hours

 Level of Difficulty: Moderate

-Area: Dry Mountain
+Terrain: Dry Mountain

-Day 2: Rayan – Chancachuco – Ancascocha
+Day 2: Rayan – Chancachuco – Ancascocha Lake.

-Highest Elevation: 4,450 m/ 15,250 ft
+Highest Elevation: 4,450 m / 14,596 ft

-Campsite elevation: 3,700 m/ 12,136 ft
+Campsite Elevation: 3,700 m / 12,136 ft

-Distance to walk: 16 km/ 10 miles
+Distance to Walk: 16 km / 10 miles

-Approximate walking time: 8 to 10 hours
+Approximate Walking Time: 8 to 10 hours

 Level of Difficulty: Challenging

-Area: Dry Mountain
+Terrain: Dry Mountain

-Day 3: Ancascocha – Huayanay pass – Muyu Muyu community – Paucarcancha
+Day 3: Ancascocha – Huayanay Pass – Muyu Muyu Community – Paucarcancha

-Highest Elevation: 4,650 m/ 15,298 ft
+Highest Elevation: 4,650 m / 15,298 ft

-Campsite elevation: 3,133 m/ 10,276 ft
+Campsite Elevation: 3,133 m / 10,276 ft

-Distance to walk: 16 km/ 10 miles
+Distance to Walk: 16 km / 10 miles

 Level of Difficulty: Challenging

-Area: Dry Mountain
+Terrain: Dry Mountain

-Day 4: Paucarcancha – Ayapata – Pacaymayu.
+Day 4: Paucarcancha – Ayapata – Pacaymayu

 Minimum Elevation: 2,866 m / 9,400 ft

-Highest Elevation: 4,215 m/13,692ft
+Highest Elevation: 4,215 m / 13,692 ft

-Approximate walking time: 8 – 9 hours
+Approximate Walking Time: 8 to 9 hours

 Level of Difficulty: Moderate to Challenging

-Area: Dry Mountain
+Terrain: Dry Mountain

 Day 5: Pacaymayo – Chaquicocha – Wiñaywayna

-Highest Elevation: 3,900 m/ 12,795 ft
+Highest Elevation: 3,900 m / 12,795 ft

-Campsite elevation: 2,700 m/ 8,856 ft
+Campsite Elevation: 2,700 m / 8,856 ft

-Approximate walking time: 9 hours
+Approximate Walking Time: 9 hours

 Level of Difficulty: Moderate

-Area: Andes and Cloud Forest
+Terrain: Andes and Cloud Forest

-Day 6: Wiñay Wayna – Sun Gate – Machu Picchu – Cusco
+Day 6: Wiñaywayna – Sun Gate – Machu Picchu – Cusco

 Meals: Breakfast